Broken Rib Stitch - Two Stitch Patterns in One

 The broken rib is made up of one knit row, followed by a 1 X 1 ribbing row.
-The knit row breaks up the ribbing creating a really pretty stitch pattern.
+The knit row breaks up the ribbing creating a beautiful stitch pattern.

 One thing to keep in mind is that it's not as stretchy as a regular ribbing stitch so make sure to knit a swatch.

-It is also a great stitch pattern for blankets and pillow covers because it's reversible.
+It is also a great stitch pattern for pillow covers because it's reversible.
 It's really eye-catching.

 The hardest part is deciding which side to use as the right side.

-This is the broken rib front view.
+This is the broken rib stitch front view.
 You can still see the ribbing pattern stitch a little.
 But that one knit row is what makes it so special and pretty.
+It's like seed stitch in between the columns.

-You have to see it on a shawl or scarf to really know how truly beautiful it is.
-It's really eye catching.
+You have to see it on a shawl or baby blanket to really know how truly beautiful it is.

-This is the reverse side of the knit broken rib stitch.
-It's such a nice nubby textured piece of fabric.
+And this is the reverse side of the knit broken rib stitch.
+It's such a nice nubby textured piece of fabric

 This lovely reverse side is called the rice stitch pattern and it's so pretty too.